Current Mortgage Rates by Credit Score | 2025

 Down payment amount

 The size of your down payment plays a significant role in determining your mortgage rate, as it directly impacts the loan-to-value ratio (LTV).
+A higher down payment typically means a lower LTV ratio, which reduces the lender’s risk.
+This can often lead to a lower interest rate for the borrower.

 Loan amount

-The total amount you borrow, which is influenced by the home price, can also impact your mortgage rate.
-Essentially, larger loan amounts can sometimes lead to higher interest rates, as they represent a greater risk to the lender.
+The total amount you borrow can impact your mortgage rate.
+Larger loan amounts sometimes lead to higher interest rates, as they represent a greater risk to the lender.
+On the other hand, smaller loan amounts typically carry less risk and might qualify for lower rates.

 Debt-to-income ratio